ArtClubBlog

 If you find not enough sand remains or you prefer the colours to be more intense, you can always spray the plaster with an adhesive, and sprinkle more sand on top.

-Filed under plaster, sand, sculpture
+Categories: plaster, sand, sculpture

-25 responses to “Rainbow Sand Casting
+25 Responses to “Rainbow Sand Casting”

 1. Wow!
 This is so cool!